Film Career Finder

 Many specialties in the entertainment industry do not require professionals to get formal training in them.
 That being said, film schools across the country offer screenwriting majors and courses for interested students, and some aspiring Screenwriters or TV Writers choose to get a foundation of expertise through them.

 Beyond this type of education, it’s largely up to a Screenwriter or TV Writer to be as much their own PR Rep as a writing expert to draw attention to their skills and hopefully attract work.
-Much of what a Screenwriter or TV Writer will do–outside of writing!–is creating a professional network with individuals who may be able to use their skills or promote them.
+While it would be incredible to just write a first script and have someone instantly decide to turn it into a film, that kind of thing is extremely rare.

-While a Screenwriter or TV Writer doesn’t necessarily have to have a Manager or Agent, one or both of these individuals can be instrumental in helping to advance their career.
+While a Screenwriter or TV Writer doesn’t necessarily have to have a Manager or Agent or Entertainment Lawyer, these individuals can be instrumental in helping to advance their career.
 For this reason, attaining representation is considered a career milestone for a Screenwriter or TV Writer.
-Many Writers also use the services of an Entertainment Lawyer during their careers.

 Months and often years can go by between “gigs” for a Screenwriter or TV Writer, which makes it important for someone entering this field to accept this type of ebb and flow career.
 The reason for these sometimes substantial lulls often boils down to projects being abandoned before they make it to completion.